A University-born start-up has developed a world-first device that helps severely paralysed patients operate digital devices with their minds.

 - Synchron was co-founded by University of Melbourne researchers to commercialise the Stentrode and is the first company to develop a minimally invasive, fully implantable brain-computer device

 - The motor neuroprosthesis (MNP) system – known as the Stentrode – is developed by leading medical and engineering experts through a multi-partner project

-- Over 30 million people suffer from paralysis, and traditional research has been performed via open brain surgery posing multiple risks.
+- Over 30 million people suffer from paralysis, with current treatment traditiona via open brain surgery posing multiple risks.